khamilton177/C195-Scheduler/README.txt

             Update user and contact data by selecting the row item from the corresponding table view, then utilizing the 'Update' button in the Button menu-bar.

 		    Deactivate a user or contact by selecting the row item from the corresponding table view and then utilizing the 'Deactivate' button on the Button menu-bar.
+		    User confirmation is need to complete.
-Users must enter 'Update' forms to reactivate a user or contact.
+		    Users must enter the 'Update' forms to reactivate a user or contact.

             Users and Contacts tabs include a Search Filter.
 Selecting the 'Show Search Filter' button on the Button menu-bar reveals the fields available for filtering:
                 Users Search Filter Pane-